Underwood-Inc/rituals/docs/PATTERN_RITUALS_GUIDE.md

 # Pattern-Based Rituals - Complete Guide

-This guide explains how to use the **multi-totem pattern ritual system** in the Totem Rituals datapack.
+This guide explains how to use the **multi-totem pattern ritual system** in the Ritualsack.
 These advanced rituals require multiple totems arranged in specific geometric patterns, with each totem displaying a specific required item.

 ---